Academic Freedom Policy

 final examination because of illness or other causes over which the student had no control.
 The student

-does not re-register for the course the following semester, but continues to complete the course work
+does not re-register for the course the following term, but continues to complete the course work

 as designated by the instructor of the uncompleted course.
 The "I" automatically becomes an

-"F" if the work is not made up prior to the mid-semester point of the following semester.
+"F" if the work is not made up prior to the mid-term point of the following Fall or Spring term.

 Re-register—For self-paced courses (except OFT 103), an "R" denotes that the student